MentaalAchtergesteld/CC-SCRIPTS/README.md

 - Cobbler: Quite a simple program.
 Digs cobble in front of it, dumps it in the chest below it.
 For use with a cobble generator.
 - EasyDig: Give it a width, depth and height and it'll dig the area out for you.
 Checks for fuel, and allows for both starting on the top or bottom of your area.
 - MineShafter: 15 down, 5 forward.
 Tell it how often to repeat this, it might ask you to feed it but afterwards your mine will be automatically dug out.

+Libraries:

+- Ecdysis: A place for me to dump all turtle utility functions in, also keeps track of position and direction and includes pathfinding.
+- Tabula: Simple extension library for tables.
+Printing, filtering, etc.